camaraproject/SimSwap/documentation/API_documentation/API_definition.md

 ## Sim Swap / Account Takeover Protection definition

-Mobile Connect ATP allows Service Providers (SP) to check attributes associated with a User’s mobile account to provide a secure method of combatting identity fraud.
+simSwap APIs (MC ATP & simSwap) allows Service Providers (SP) to check attributes associated with a User’s mobile account to provide a secure method of combatting identity fraud.
 Many online banking accounts today are protected using secure online banking credentials (e.g., password and secret customer number), and additionally using the phone number associated with the User’s bank account to increase security.
 This two-factor security helps mitigate fraud if one of the factors is compromised, for example if the User’s online banking credentials have been stolen.
 Mobile Connect ATP allows SPs to perform additional checks on the User’s mobile phone status to determine whether or not this factor may have been compromised.
 In particular, the service returns an indication of whether there has been a recent SIM swap and may optionally return other information relating to the User’s mobile account: